 ASH: Well, there is Takeru’s sister who reminds Sherdog an awful lot of Irene Adler…

 SEAN: Picturebox is having a busy month.
 This week we get the second in their Ten Cent Manga series, featuring a well-known name – Osamu Tezuka, with The Mysterious Underground Men, one of his very first works.

 ASH: I’ll admit, I’m a little burned out on Tezuka, but the Ten Cent Manga series is pretty great.

-MELINDA: I’m with Ash here, but I’ll still probably read it.
+MJ: I’m with Ash here, but I’ll still probably read it.

 SEAN: The longest Alice in the Etc. series to date comes to an end with the 7th and final volume of Cheshire Cat Waltz.
 Will Alice and Boris live happily ever after?
 Is happily ever after really a desirable result here?
 We shall see.